tower-rs/tower/guides/inventing-service.md

 }
 ```

-This means if the service is at capacity `poll_ready` will return
+This means if the service is at capacity, `poll_ready` will return
 `Poll::Pending` and notify the caller using the waker from the
 `Context` when capacity becomes available.
-At that point `poll_ready` can be
+At that point, `poll_ready` can be
-called again and if it returns `Poll::Ready(())` then capacity would be reserved
+called again, and if it returns `Poll::Ready(())` then capacity is  reserved and
-and `call` can be called.
+`call` can be called.

 Note that there is technically nothing that prevents users from calling `call`
 without first making sure the service is ready.
-Doing so however is considered a
+However, doing so is considered a
-violation of the `Service` contract and implementations are allowed to `panic`
+violation of the `Service` API contract, and implementations are allowed to `panic`
 if `call` is called on a service that isn't ready!

 `poll_ready` not returning a `Future` also means we're able to quickly check if
 a service is ready without being forced to wait for it to become ready.
 If we
-call `poll_ready` and get back `Poll::Pending` we can simply decide to do
+call `poll_ready` and get back `Poll::Pending`, we can simply decide to do
 something else instead of waiting.
 Among other things, this allows you to build
-load balancers that estimates the load of services by how often they return
+load balancers that estimate the load of services by how often they return
-`Poll::Pending` and sends requests to the service with the least load.
+`Poll::Pending`, and send requests to the service with the least load.

 It would still be possible get a `Future` that resolves when capacity is
 available using something like [`futures::future::poll_fn`] (or
 [`tower::ServiceExt::ready`]).

 This concept of services communicating with their callers about their capacity
 is called "backpressure propagation".
-Think of it as services pushing back on
+You can think of it as services pushing back on
-their callers telling them to slow down if they're going too fast.
+their callers, and telling them to slow down if they're producing requests too fast.
 The
 fundamental idea is that you shouldn't send a request to a service that doesn't
 have the capacity to handle it.
 Instead you should wait (buffering), drop the
 request (load shedding), or handle the lack of capacity in some other way.
 You